deepspeccode/voicebot-rag-practice/README.md

 - **IaC**: Terraform
 - **CI/CD**: GitHub Actions

-## 🤖 LLM Service Implementation (Part A Complete)
+## 🤖 LLM Service Implementation (Part A & B Complete ✅)

 ### What We Built

-We've successfully implemented **Part A** of the LLM service, creating a production-ready foundation for the conversational AI system:
+We've successfully implemented **Parts A & B** of the LLM service, creating a fully functional AI chatbot backend with real AI responses:

 #### 🏗️ **Architecture Overview**
 ```